|John Sedgwick (standing center) with his staff at the Farley plantation house |

 at Brandy Station, Va., in 1864.
 (Library of Congress)

-Decades after John Sedgwick was killed by a sharpshooter at Spotsylvania Courthouse on May 9, 1864, a witness to the death of the beloved Union major general wrote of gathering a souvenir of the tragic incident.
+Decades after a Confederate sharpshooter killed John Sedgwick at Spotsylvania Courthouse, Va., on May 9, 1864, a witness to the death of the beloved Union major general wrote of gathering a souvenir from the tragedy.
 John G. Fisher, then a lieutenant in the 14th New Jersey, claimed he cut down the bush upon which Sedgwick bled, let it dry in the sun, sliced off a five-inch section that formed a "Y" and carved into it the date "May 9."
 After the war, he kept it on his mantle, "a reminder of the cold-blooded manner in which our gallant commander was killed."

 |Another view of John Sedgwick at|